SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 ## By the End of This Tutorial

-This guide will show you how to use command line tools from Pipeline to access the MetaDB, setup workflows to run, watch over them, and get results back.
+This guide will show you how to use command line tools from Pipeline to access the MetaDB via the Web Service in order to setup workflows to run in Pipeline, watch over them, and get results back.
 This will allow you to do the following tasks using tools that can be scripted versus our Portal web-based interface that requires a user to click on an interface.
 By the end of these tutorials you will be able to:

 * use command line tools from Pipeline as a workflow user
 * create studies, experiments, and samples in the MetaDB